fabriziogiordano/policy/terms-of-service.md

 **USER NAME:** We encourage you to use your real name.
 If you are a business, government, or non-profit entity, you must use the actual name of your organization.
 You may not use someone else's name, a name that violates any third party right, or a name that is obscene or otherwise objectionable.

 **ACCOUNT SECURITY:** You are responsible for all activity that occurs under your account, including any activity by unauthorized users.
 You must not allow others to use your account.
 You must safeguard the confidentiality of your password.
 If you are using a computer that others have access to, you must log out of your account after using the Vimeo Service.
-If you become aware of an unauthorized access to your account, you must change your password and notify us immediately at [support@vimeo.com](mailto:support@vimeo.com).
+If you become aware of an unauthorized access to your account, you must change your password and [notify us immediately](/help/contact).

 5. Subscriptions and Purchases
 ------------------------------

 **OPTIONS:** In addition to offering basic (free) memberships, we offer Vimeo Plus and Vimeo PRO subscriptions.
 Vimeo PRO users may also purchase additional storage and plays.
 Please see our subscription pages for current [Plus](/plus) and [Pro](/pro) features and pricing.
 Features and prices are subject to change.
 All fees may be subject to taxes.

 **CANCELATION AND REFUNDS:** Users who purchase annual subscriptions have thirty (30) days after their purchase to cancel and receive a full refund.
 Users who purchase monthly subscriptions have five (5) days after purchase to cancel and receive a full refund.
 After the cancelation period ends, all purchases are final and all fees paid are non-refundable, even if your account is later terminated by Vimeo.
-If you have questions, please contact [support@vimeo.com](mailto:support@vimeo.com).
+If you have questions, please [contact us](/help/contact).

 **RENEWALS:** By default, all subscriptions are set to automatically renew for the same period of time as the original subscription.
 You may decline to renew at any time prior to the commencement of a renewal subscription.
 Vimeo reserves the right to deny subscriptions, renewals, and other purchases for any reason.